Ichizy/ChatGroups/README.md

 # Developer notes
-* Considerations and code-related notes are marked as corresponding comments (marked as TBD and NOTE).
+* Considerations and code-related notes are marked as corresponding comments in source code (marked as TBD and NOTE).
-* As an improvement, I'd like to split more the responsibilities of ChatHub, since it looks a bit huge.
+* As an improvement, I'd like to split more the responsibilities of *ChatHub*.
 I'd also love to use Automapper instead of creating new models from existing ones.
-* I would assume that all client-related functionality (like ClientRepository, models and SignUp method) would be separated from current implementation, since it's not a responsibility for chat groups.
-Just done for testing purposes.
+* I assumed that all client-related functionality (like ClientRepository, models and SignUp method) would be separated from current implementation in real project (since it's not a responsibility for ChatGroups but a separate Auth/User service).
+It's present here just for comfortable testing.
-* Since Client is created to verify server functionality, please mind that its' implementation was not my main focus.
-Program.cs, Processor.cs could be refactored, as well as menu could be done in a more user-friendly way, tests could also be done.
+* Since *Client* is created to verify server functionality, please mind that its' implementation was not my main focus.
+Program.cs, Processor.cs could be refactored, as well as menu could be done in a more user-friendly way, tests could be provided.

 Hope you find it useful, have fun in chats! :)